 This social partnership builds on the following key drivers:

-- public authority need to decrease the cost of social welfare
+- public authority's need to decrease the cost of social welfare

-- reduce the impact of the local authority and its citizens on the local environment
+- reduction of the impact of the local authority and its citizens on the local environment

-- need for practical examples of circular economy in action to improve understanding and raise awareness of the concept across Romanian society
+- need for practical examples of circular economy to improve understanding and raise awareness of the concept across society.

 - Seven tonnes of food, worth at least 1,400€ a month, were re-directed to people in need between February and October 2018